Student Leadership

 With Deputy Operations, they are responsible for all our scheduling for any task.
 In other words, if any component of the program wants to do something it is up to Operations to decide when, where, and recommend if.
 Therefore, they must be able and willing to work closely with all the other members of student leadership.

-Beyond all that Operations runs the day-to-day activities of the program.
+Beyond all that, Operations runs the day-to-day activities of the program.
 They make sure that our operational objectives and our commitments to our community are met.
 In this way they work extremely closely with the Head Trainers.
 Typically, they assign themselves to the most critical position each season.

 -